s-kostyaev/ivy-erlang-complete/README.md

 `ivy-erlang-complete` is context sensitive completion for erlang without connecting to erlang nodes.
-It also can go to definition/references/specs.
+It also can go to definition/references/specs and find files in current project.
+Project will be setup automatically based on rebar or rebar3 configs and some heuristics.

 ## Installation